 According to the final cost of the Wei-1 well, the Company would have the right to receive from Frontera Guyana a reassignment of 0.78% participating interest in the Corentyne block.
 However, pursuant to that certain Closing Letter dated March 7, 2024 ("Closing Letter") between the Company and Frontera Guyana, the Company has instead agreed to receive from Frontera Guyana (i) the re-assignment of a 0.18% participating interest in the Corentyne block, (ii) \$1.5 million cash consideration to cover certain other operating expenses of the Company, and (iii) \$0.6 million in settlement of other accounts payable related to the Joint Operations.
-As of December 31, 2023, the Company recorded the transaction considering the final transfer of interest of 4.52%.
+The transfer is subject to approval from the Government of Guyana.